ipaqmaster/vfio/README.md

    If set adds extra arbitrary commands to the cmdline of QEMU (Once invoked) Useful for `-device ac97` to get some quick and easy audio support if the host is running pulseaudio.

+`-secureboot`
+   Try to search for the secboot version of your system's OVMF_CODE for VM usage.
+   You must also provide -biosvars for your secureboot-enabled VM to use.

+`-tpm`
+   Start swtpm and have qemu use that for the guest's TPM needs (Added primarily for Win11 support)

+`-win11`
+   Automatically enables -tpm and -secureboot.

 `-run`